mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 _Lines 6 - 9_ use five functions which are imported from a separate file.
 These functions process the text by:
 1. Splitting the text into separate blocks which I could easily work with.
 1. Calculating the current positions of the supplied keyword in each line.
-1. Creating a new block of the correct amount of empty spaces for each line.
+1. Creating a new block of the correct amount of empty space for each line.
 1. Adding the new blocks of empty space to each line.
 1. Rejoining the blocks of text back together.

 One of the advantages of separating your logic like this is that you can write simple functions which just do one thing each.
 These are pure functions which do not have any side effects - based on what you put in you know exactly what you are going to get out.
-Because of this, the best and easiest way to develop our functions is to set up test cases where we control the input to each function and test that the output is as expected.
+Because of this, the best and easiest way to develop our functions is to set up test cases where we can control the input to each function and test that the output is as expected.

-The VS Code generator creates your project with Mocha already installed, howeverI prefer to work with [Jest](https://jestjs.io/).
+The VS Code generator creates your project with Mocha already installed, however I prefer to work with [Jest](https://jestjs.io/).
 You can install Jest with NPM:
 ```
 npm install Jest -D
 ```
-This will add Jest to the node\_modules binaries (.bin) folder, the easiest way to run Jest then is to add this line to the `scripts` section in your _package.json_:
+This will add Jest to the _node\_modules_ binaries (_.bin_) folder, the easiest way to run Jest then is to add this line to the `scripts` section in your _package.json_:
 ```json
 "scripts": {
     "test": "jest"